Choosing Between VM and Docker-based Environments#

 agent: machine: type: a1-standard-4 os_image: macos-xcode12

-The Docker-based environment is a composable environment that allows the usage of one or more Docker containers to construct your test environment on Semaphore.
+A Docker-based environment is a composable environment that allows the use of one or more Docker containers to construct your test environment on Semaphore.

-The recommended way of using Docker images is to build and maintain a custom-built image with the precise set of software that is necessary for your project.
+The recommended way of using Docker images is to build and maintain a custom-built image with only the software that is necessary for your project.

-Alternatively, if you are just starting out with Docker-based environments, you can use one of Semaphore's images to get started.
+Alternatively, if you are just starting out with Docker-based environments, you can use one of Semaphore's convenience images.

 agent: machine: type: e1-standard-2 containers: - name: main image: 'registry.semaphoreci.com/ruby:2.6' - name: db image: 'registry.semaphoreci.com/postgres:9.6' env_vars: - name: POSTGRES_PASSWORD value: keyboard-cat - name: cache image: 'registry.semaphoreci.com/redis:5.0'